Customization

 UseStrokeFontsFor3DText = (Yes, No) If set to Yes, Tecplot RS draws all 3D text in the work area using internal stroke fonts.
 3D text consists of ASCII scatter symbols and node and cell labels when the active plot type is 3D Grid.
 For 3D text, this setting overrides the setting of UseStrokeFontsOnScreen.
 If set to No, Tecplot RS uses the native True Type fonts instead.
 This option has no effect on Linux platforms.

-Several options are available to further tune Tecplot RS to operate with the OpenGL capabilities of your platform.
-To assign values to these parameters you must use the $!Interface OpenGLConfig command.
-The Tecplot 360 Scripting Guide includes a complete list of these options.
+Several options are available to further tune Tecplot RS to operate with the Vulkan capabilities of your platform.
+To assign values to these parameters you must use the $!Interface VulkanConfig command.
+A complete list of these options is given in the Tecplot 360 Scripting Guide (accessible on the Tecplot website).

 -